-Reflective Software is the software consulting practice of Eric Saxby and Erik Hanson, who each have decades of software development experience in various programming languages, most recently with Elixir and Rust.
+Reflective Software was founded by Eric Saxby and Erik Hanson, each of whom have decades of software development experience in various programming languages.

 What We Do

-With a strong focus on developer tooling, automated testing, and observability tools, we’ve helped teams to reduce the onboarding time of new software engineers, as well as to reduce the pains of their development processes by streamlining, automating, and reducing risks in their workflows as well as by replacing manual checklists with continuous integration and deployment pipelines.
+With a strong focus on developer tooling, automated testing, and observability tools, we help teams to reduce onboarding time of new software engineers, and to remove the pains of development processes.
+We reduce the risks of shipping new software, increasing the speed of development.

-We are strong advocates of automated testing and can help kickstart or improve your application’s test suite.
-We have a lot of experience with unit tests, UI tests, integration tests, and API tests, and we have written a number of open source libraries to help with testing.
+We’re strong advocates of automated testing, and can kickstart or improve your applications’ test suites.
+We have experience testing at all levels (including unit tests, UI tests, integration tests, and API tests), and have released numerous open source libraries to help with testing.

 We use a lot of open source software, and we contribute back with pull requests and by creating our own open source libraries and tools.